-- Allow the vent to warm up by operating at nominal settings for 1 hour, or warm up to ≥ 95° F in Servo mode with 10 Lpm at 4000 rpm settings, before beginning the performance checkout. - After changing the control values for each test, allow ventilator to operate for 3 minutes.
+- Allow the vent to warm up by operating at nominal settings for 1 hour, or warm up to ≥ 95° F in Servo mode with a suggested setting of 20 Lpm and 6000 rpm (maximum rpm settings), before beginning the performance checkout. - After changing the control values for each test, allow ventilator to deliver a minimum of three (3) breaths to stabilize.

 When the Extended Features PRESETS, PTNT QUERY menu option is set to QUERY ON and the ventilator is powered up in normal ventilation mode, ventilation and alarm activation are suspended and the message SAME PATIENT is displayed after completing POST tests.
 Press the Select button to enable the suspended alarms and begin ventilation with the settings in use during the last power cycle, or set the PTNT QUERY menu option to QUERY OFF.

-- 1) Perform a Tidal Volume test. - A) Set the ventilator as follows:
+1) Perform a Tidal Volume test.